 Mass Effect: Andromeda's Denuvo/Origin protection has been breached 13 days after its release.
 The copy-protection software kept the game uncrackable over twice as long as it did for Resident Evil 7, but where there is RAM/rum - there is a way.

-Zombie BioWare and EA have managed to keep Mass Effect: Andromeda unpirateable with the help of Denuvo for 13 days before CPY and CODEX, once again, broke the games copy-protection.
-This is nowhere near the rumoured 5 days it took to peel off the protective layers of Resident Evil 7, and luckily wasn't caused by a screw up on the developers side like with Conan Exiles.
+BioWare and EA have managed to keep Mass Effect: Andromeda unpirateable with the help of Denuvo for 13 days before CPY and CODEX, once again, broke the games copy-protection.
+This is nowhere near the rumoured 5 days it took to peel off the protective layers of Resident Evil 7, and luckily wasn't caused by a on the developers side like with Conan Exiles.